How To Set Up & Pay Payroll Tax Payments in QuickBooks

 Employers are liable for paying their own employment taxes (Social Security, Medicare, and unemployment) in addition to withholding and paying payroll taxes for their employees.
-All three QuickBooks Payroll plans (Core, Premium, and Elite) make it easy to calculate and pay these taxes; however, there are a few steps required to set up tax information first.
+All three QuickBooks Payroll plans (Core, Premium, and Elite) make it easy to calculate and pay these taxes.
+In this tutorial, we discuss how to set up payroll tax in QuickBooks Payroll, followed by how to connect your bank account to easily pay taxes.